 Ramucirumab (By injection)

-Treats cancer, including stomach, colon, rectal, and lung cancer.
+Treats cancer, including stomach, colon, rectal, liver, and lung cancer.

 CyramzaThere may be other brand names for this medicine.